digst/DCAT-AP-DK/releases/v.2.0/docs/index-en.md

 <dt>Range</dt>
 <dd>http://www.w3.org/ns/prov#Attribution</dd>
 <dt>Usage note (en)</dt>
-<dd>This property refers to a link to an Agent having some form of responsibility for the resource</dd>
+<dd>This property ascribes an agent some form of responsibility for the dataset.</dd>
 <dt>Definition (en)</dt>
 <dd>Attribution is the ascribing of an entity to an agent.
 When an entity e is attributed to agent ag, entity e was generated by some unspecified activity that in turn was associated to agent ag.
 Thus, this relation is useful when the activity is not known, or irrelevant.</dd>
 <dt>Multiplicity</dt>